nipy/nipype/doc/devel/interface_specs.rst

 ``name_source``
     Indicates the list of input fields from which the value of the current File output variable will be drawn.
 This input field must be the name of a File.
+    Chaining is allowed, meaning that an input field can point to another as ``name_source``, which also points as ``name_source`` to a third field.
+    In this situation, the templates for substitutions are also accumulated.

 ``name_template``
     By default a ``%s_generated`` template is used to create the output